Content365 Authoring: introduction

 Required role: catalog admin or course admin.

-Once you've imported the relevant Content365 Authoring courses into Learn365, you can configure your new e-learning courses in the usual way.
+Once you've created a course in Content365 Authoring, you can configure your new e-learning courses in the usual way.
 For more information, see this article.

 Publish Content365 Authoring courses in Learn365

 Required role: catalog admin.
-Course admin can manage the publishing status and dates of the course as well but after the course is created.
+Course admin can manage the publishing status and dates of the course after the course is created.

-Once you've configured the imported Content365 Authoring courses in Learn365, you can publish them in the usual way.
+Once you've configured your Content365 Authoring course in Learn365, you can publish it in the usual way.
 For more information, see the Publish the course section of this article.

 Content365 Authoring data handling, AI usage, and compliance